Trump's Legal Woes: Fraud And Broken Laws

 lawshun

-In February 2024, a New York judge ruled that Trump must pay $354.9 million in penalties for fraudulently overstating his net worth.
-The judge, Arthur Engoron, also banned Trump from serving as an officer or director of any New York corporation for three years.
+In February 2024, a New York judge ruled that Donald Trump must pay $354.9 million in penalties for fraudulently overstating his net worth to dupe lenders.
+The ruling also banned Trump from serving as an officer or director of any New York corporation for three years, and barred him and his companies from applying for loans from any financial institution chartered in New York for the same period.
+Trump's financial statements were found to be fraudulent, with the judge stating that Trump and his companies' past run-ins with the law were part of the reason for the stiff penalties.

 lawshun